In2DaVo1D/SatelliteTrajectoryPlotter/README.md

 Hello!
 This script is written by me as a way to solve a laboratory work given to me in university.
 The initial data is taken from a PDF supplied by my university and is located in this repository for your reference.
-Based on the PDF, I wrote this script to solve for the values given in Variant 1.
+Based on that PDF, I wrote this script to solve for the values given in Variant 1.

 Main idea - This script constructs the route taken by a satellite orbiting the Earth, in both 2D and 3D, given the initial position coordinates, velocity measurements and time